Exelon Corporation (EXC) recently have taken one step ahead with the beta value of 0.44

 Technical Analysis of Exelon Corporation (EXC)

-[Exelon Corporation, EXC] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 63.79% While, its Average True Range was 0.86.
+If we take a close look at the recent performances of Exelon Corporation (NASDAQ: EXC), its last 5-days Average volume was 4.31 million that shows plunge from its year to date volume of 5.38 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 95.77% While, its Average True Range was 0.70.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.